 Who contributes to ReWAGE?

-ReWAGE operates a core group and specialist sub-groups of experts.
-The latter provide topic-focused policy evidence papers, policy briefs and reports with evidence-based recommendations for government.
-These publications are lodged publicly on the ReWAGE website and are supplemented by oral communications with government and the media.
+ReWAGE produces policy evidence papers, policy briefs and reports with evidence-based recommendations for government.
+These publications are published on the ReWAGE website and promoted through government and media channels.

-ReWAGE is managed by a Secretariat and guided by a Steering Group.
 Initial funding for the group was provided by the Universities of Warwick and Leeds.
-Core funding is provided by the Economic and Social Research Council.
+Core funding is provided by the Economic and Social Research CouncilLink opens in a new window.
 The ESRC is the major public funder of economic and social research in the UK.
-REWAGE is part of a broader strategy and set of resources supported by ESRC, which are aimed at connecting the supply of high quality research evidence to demand amongst policymakers to better understand how they can most effectively help shape recovery from the pandemic.
+The ESRC funds a number of Covid-related research projectsLink opens in a new window, which have produced policy briefs for ReWAGE.